Summary of Decameron tales: Tenth tale (V, 10)

-Pietro di Vinciolo goes from home to eat, and his wife brings a boy into the house to bear her company.
-Pietro returns, and she hides her lover under a hen-coop.
-Pietro explains that in the house of Ercolano, with whom he was to have supped, there was discovered a young man bestowed there by Ercolano's wife.
-The lady censures Ercolano's wife, but unluckily an ass treads on the fingers of the boy that is hidden under the hen-coop, so that he cries out in pain.
-Pietro runs to the place, sees him, and apprehends the trick played on him by his wife, which nevertheless he finally condones, because he is not himself free from blame.
+Pietro di Vinciolo, a merchant from Perugia, marries a lustful redhead partly to hide his own homosexuality.
+Realizing that her husband prefers male company, she consults a wise old woman (described by Boccaccio as similar to Saint Verdiana), who provides her with young lovers.
+One evening, while Pietro is dining at his friend Ercolano's house, the old lady brings Pietro's wife a new young man.
+Pietro, however, returns early and explains that, at Ercolano's house, Ercolano's own wife had hidden a lover, and that when Ercolano discovered him, he tried to kill the man in a fit of rage.
+At that very moment, the donkey in Pietro's stable tramples on the hand of the young man hidden by Pietro's wife, revealing his presence.
+Pietro, however, who had been pursuing that particular man for a long time, has dinner with both the unfaithful wife and her young lover, ending the evening in bed with both of them, thus satisfying all their desires together.

 As is custom among the ten storytellers, Dioneo tells the last and most bawdy tale of the day.
 This story is taken from Lucius Apuleius's 2nd-century The Golden Ass.

 Sixth day

 During the sixth day of storytelling, Elissa is queen of the brigata and chooses for the theme stories in which a character avoids attack or embarrassment through a clever remark.

-Many stories in the sixth day do not have previous versions.
-Boccaccio may have invented many of them himself.
-He certainly was clever enough to have created the situations and the retorts.
+Many stories in the sixth day do not have previous versions and several are more like short anecdotes than developed stories.
+Boccaccio may have invented some of them himself.

 First tale (VI, 1)

-A knight offers to carry Madonna Oretta on horseback and tell her a story, but he tells it so badly that she begs him to let her dismount.
+A knight offers to carry Madonna Oretta on horseback and tell her a story, but he tells it in such spurts and stops that she comments on the "jerky ride," causing the storyteller to desist.

 Filomena narrates this tale, which many see as revealing Boccaccio's opinion of what makes a good or bad storyteller, just as portions of Hamlet and A Midsummer Night's Dream contain Shakespeare's opinion of what makes a good or bad actor.

 Second tale (VI, 2)

-Cisti, a baker, by an apt speech gives Messer Geri Spina to know that he has by inadvertence asked that of him which he should not.
+Cisti, a baker, is also known for making the most excellent wine in the city.
+A nobleman, Messer Geri Spina, asks Cisti to supply a flagon of wine for some visiting papal delegates.
+But Geri's servant arrives with a huge flagon, hoping to siphon off some of the wine for himself.
+Cisti refuses, knowing what the servant is doing.
+Geri figures it out also and sends a smaller flagon.
+Cisti now supplies Geri with all the wine he wishes.